The Intermediate-Mass Black Hole Reverberation Mapping Project: Stable Optical Continuum Lags of an IMBH in the Dwarf Galaxy NGC 4395 Over Years: Introduction

 Given the low black hole masses and luminosities, intermediate-mass black holes (IMBHs) such as NGC~4395 exhibit intrinsically short UV/optical variability timescales and minute-level inter-band lags \citep{Peterson05,Desroches06,McHardy16,Woo19}.
 These properties make IMBHs a unique laboratory for high-cadence and repeated measurements of continuum-lag variability.
 Using two nights of high-cadence optical monitoring, \citet{Montano22} (hereafter MJ22) found that the continuum lags differed significantly between the two nights, particularly at longer wavelengths, with the second night exhibiting a turnover to a flatter lag–wavelength relation that deviates from the predictions of the SSD model.
 Similarly, \citet{McHardy23} (hereafter MI23) reported a comparable turnover trend in a single-night campaign, yet with overall smaller lags, further highlighting the potential lag variation and the complexity of the underlying variability mechanisms.

-Therefore, in this work, we present a systematic multi-band CRM study of NGC~4395 spanning several years, assessing the temporal stability of inter-band continuum lags and exploring the implications for accretion-disk structure and variability mechanisms in IMBHs.
+Therefore, in this work, we present a systematic multi-band CRM study of NGC 4395 spanning several years.
+This includes both new observations and a reanalysis of previously published data using improved difference-imaging photometry techniques.
+We assess the temporal stability of inter-band continuum lags and explore the implications for accretion-disk structure and variability mechanisms in IMBHs.
 This work is the second paper of our IMBH-RM project (Guo H. in prep.), and more details can be found in \citet{Sun25}.
 The paper is organized as follows.
 Section~\ref{sec_obs} describes the observations and data sets.
 Section~\ref{sec_reduction} details the extraction of multi-band light curves and the measurement of inter-band time lags.
 Section~\ref{sec_result and discussion} presents our main results and their interpretation.
 Finally, Section~\ref{sec_summary} summarizes our conclusions and discusses future prospects.